 If the second dose is given between 17 and 20 days after the first dose, it is a valid dose.
 If the second dose is given before 17 days, this is not considered a valid dose.
-A third dose should be given 28 days after the second (invalid) dose.
+A third dose should be given at least 28 days after the second (invalid) dose.

-Booster vaccination The dose of vaccine is 0.3 ml IM.
+COVID-19 7 January 2022 Booster vaccination The dose of vaccine is 0.3 ml IM.

-Additional (3rd dose) vaccination (see Immunocompromised) The dose of vaccine is 0.3 ml IM.
+Additional (3rd dose) vaccination (see Immunocompromised page 22) The dose of vaccine is 0.3 ml IM.